 As an assistant producer on the health team at WNYC - NPR's New York City affiliate station - I filled a variety of roles.
 I reported local health stories for radio, ranging from daily turn-around spots to superspots, features and two-ways.
 I reported a series of accountability stories on lead poisoning in NYC children, shown below.
-I also reported and produced an 8-part podcast called Aftermath, which uses the story of one man with autism to illustrate the failures of the American disability services system.
+I also reported and produced an 8-part podcast called Aftereffect, which uses the story of one man with autism to illustrate the failures of the American disability services system.
 To accompany the podcast, I wrote long-form articles that appeared on WNYC and The Washington Post.

 City Cherry-Picks Numbers to Downplay Lead Exposure in Public Housing

 New York City officials say just 19 kids with high lead levels got them from paint in their apartments.
 But they don't mention all the cases where inspectors have not found a cause of contamination - it's about ten times more.Write here…

 NYC Lags in Reinstating Public School Water Fountains After Finding Lead

 A year after New York City took thousands of water fountains at public schools out of service due to lead contamination,a WNYC analysis finds only roughly 20 percent have been reopened.